Top 11 Ways to Keep Gnats & Flies Off Your Dog! (2024)

 Method #11: Wondercide Natural Deet-Free Mosquito and Insect Repellent

-Wondercide - Mosquito, Tick, Fly, and Insect...
+Wondercide - Mosquito, Tick, and Insect Repellent...

 Wondercide was mentioned above because of its naturally derived yard spray.
 Well, they also make a natural, Deet-free insect repellent spray that’s safe for use on pets and kids.